yarohtar/cam-maths-notes-obsidian/Notes/Quantum Logic Gates.md

-Physically, it is a device which performs a fixed unitary operation on a selected set of qubits in a fixed period of time.
+Physically, it is a device which performs a fixed [[Unitary]]operation on a selected set of qubits in a fixed period of time.
 Mathematically, a quantum gate is a unitary operator.

 ### 1 qubit gates